EHRI/rspub-gui/docs/rst/rsgui.select.rst

 Simple selection
 ++++++++++++++++
 Select the checkbox for `Simple selection: one directory`.
-Press the `Browse` button to select the directory that contains the resources that should be synchronized.
+Press the `Browse` button to select the directory that contains the :term:`resource`\ s that should be :term:`synchronize`\ d.

 ..
 HINT::
     The selected directory should be equal to or a subdirectory of the :term:`resource directory` that you chose on the :doc:`Configure <rsgui.configure>` page.
-Only resources that are in the :term:`resource directory` or one of its subdirectories are subject to synchronization.
+Only :term:`resource`\ s that are in the :term:`resource directory` or one of its subdirectories are subject to :term:`synchronization`\ .

 Press the `Play...` button if you want to get an impression of how many and which files are in the chosen directory and its subdirectories.
-The list and count displayed are estimates; automatically excluded files like hidden files are not excluded in this display, but will be excluded in the synchronization.
+The list and count displayed are estimates; automatically excluded files like hidden files are not excluded in this display, but will be excluded in the :term:`synchronization`.

 Advanced selection
 ++++++++++++++++++